psu13/mutable-hakyll/posts/aieeek.md

 that appear to be pretty good, but when unpacked are actually completely wrong.
 Claude is pretty good at writing $\LaTeX$ though.
 No surprise.

-What is more spooky is that (say) claude code is also better than the average engineer at writing English descriptions about what complicated pieces of code do.
+What is more annoying is that (say) claude code is also better than the average engineer at writing English descriptions about what complicated pieces of code do.
 These pieces of text are never 100% right, but most engineer writing is not either.
 And the claude stuff is more readable.

 So anyway.
-These things _are_ spooky good at _something_.
+These things _are_ good at _something_.
 But it's not really clear what.
 And different systems are good at different things.

 What's too bad is that the popular discourse about these systems lumps all of these